jostylr/literate-programming/lp.md

 ### Default processors

 The processors array, a property of the Document, allows us to change the behavior of the parser based on directives.
 They should return true if processing is done for the line.
 The argument is always the current line and the doc structure.

+`Directives parser caps` will be removed in the future.

 [](# "js")